 If you’d like to review papers for The Auk: Ornithological Advances and The Condor: Ornithological Applications, create an account on Editorial Manager and then contact us to let us know you’re interested in being a reviewer.

-Nominate colleagues (or yourself) to run for Council.
+Nominate colleagues to run for Council.

 The AOS Council is the Society’s governing body.
 If you’re interested in helping set the course for AOS’s future, or you know others that are, consider submitting your nomination(s) for an open position during the next election cycle.